-How do other products compare to shaving oil?
+How do other products compare?

 SHAVING SOAP: Shaving soaps are generally used with a shaving brush.
 The brush is wet and rubbed on the soap to create a lather.
 The lather is then applied to the shaving area where it can be used to shave with a straight razor, safety razor, cartridge razor or disposable razor.
 Shaving soaps have been used for hundreds of years and are considered somewhat old fashion.
 These days you can often find barbers that still use soap to shave the necks of men at a local barbershop using a safety razor.

 SHAVING CREAM: Shaving cream can come in two forms; the kind you squeeze out of a tube or the kind you spray out of an aerosol can.
 Aerosol shave cream creates a light fluffy whipped cream looking product.
 It often contains lubricating ingredients together with alcohol and moisturizing ingredients.
 The lubrication is designed to help the razor glide more freely across your skin to help prevent nicks and cuts.
 Because the alcohol can dry the skin moisturizing ingredients are included to help counteract this side effect.
 Shaving creams that come in a tube are often moisturizing cream based combined with lubricating ingredients.
 These types of creams do not include alcohol and are actually more gentle on the skin.
 Shaving creams cannot be used with electric razors.